ponderingdemocritus/SquireGPT/readme.md

 ### Adding a slash command:

-1. Create new file in services/discord/commands
+1. Create new file in `/app/services/discord/commands`
-2. Copy existing contents from another command
+2. Copy existing contents from another command (e.g. GA)
 3. Add a name to the function in the exports
 4. Include what you would like to return
+5. Add a graphql query to `/app/services/utils/graphql/index.ts`
-5. Run locally and test on your own server
+6. Run locally and test on your own server

 # TODO: